 Changing Max CPC Based on Cost-per-Acquisition (CPA) and Return-on-Ad-Spend (ROAS) Targets

-The process of finding the right Max CPC bid level can be simplified if you stick to a set cost-per-conversion (cost-per-acquisition) target for a lead generation website, or a return-on-ad-spend target for ecommerce websites.
+The process of finding the right Max CPC bid level can be simplified if you stick to a set cost-per-conversion (cost-per-acquisition) target for a lead generation website, or a return-on-ad-spend target for ecommerce PPC campaigns.

 Cost-per-Acquisition Target (Lead Generation Websites)